pimterry/loglevel/README.md

 v1.1.0 - Added support for including loglevel with preprocessing and .apply() (#50), and fixed QUnit dep version which made tests potentially unstable.

+v1.2.0 - New plugin API!
+Plus various bits of refactoring and tidy up, nicely simplifying things and trimming the size down.

 ## License
 Copyright (c) 2013 Tim Perry
 Licensed under the MIT license.